harvard-dce/zoom-recording-ingester/README.md

 * node.js 10.3 or higher
 * the `aws-cdk` node.js toolkit installed
     * this is usually just `npm install -g aws-cdk`
-    * it's best if the version matches the version of the `aws-cdk.core` package in `requirements.txt`
+    * it's best if the version matches the version of the `aws-cdk.core` package in `requirements/base.txt`
     * see [https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for more info

 ##### other stuff